joearms/old.blog/_posts/2013-12-24-present-wrapping.md

 Wrapping christmas presents takes a while.
 This one took me about an hour.
 Hope they won't guess what it is.

+Note: No animals were hurt in wrapping this present.

 <img src='/images/cat_and_joe_ed.jpg'/>